 HIS-40002 Approaches to Historical Research (30 Credits), Semester 1

-This module introduces different approaches to the research and writing of history, engages with debates on the status of historical knowledge, and examines the sources and resources available.
-The seminars are led by specialists within History and are open to all postgraduates in the Humanities and Social Sciences.
+This module introduces different approaches to the research and writing of History, engages with debates on the status of historical knowledge, and examines the sources and resources available.

 This is a practical guide to conducting research in the Humanities, largely in preparation for your dissertation.